 - Summary Expungement in PA: This petition erases a summary conviction from someone’s record.
 House Bill 1543 creates the right to expunge a single summary offense when five years have elapsed since the date of conviction – when there is no criminal prosecutions for the following five years.
 The most issued summary citations that affect young people are retail theft, harassment, disorderly conduct and public drunkenness – these would all be eligible for expungement after five years.

 - Juvenile Record Expungement in PA: This petition is filed to remove juvenile court prosecutions for misdemeanors or felonies after the offender turns 18 (with the consent of the District Attorney), or after five years, with no intervening criminal conduct.
 See our post about clearing a juvenile’s criminal record in PA.

 - ARD Expungement in PA: Some crimes, like Driving Under the Influence (1st offense) are put into a program called ARD.
 ARD allows someone to do probation without conviction.
 Since there is not a conviction, after successful completion of the program, the criminal history showing that the crime was charged can be erased.

 - Section 17 Expungement in PA: Section 17 is a special diversionary program, much like ARD.
 It allows one to complete probation without a conviction.
 It is typically presented for possession of marijuana or paraphernalia.
 If you received a Section 17 disposition, your record can be cleared.

-- Charges that were withdrawn, dismissed or Nol-prossed in PA: Charges that were brought that did not result in a conviction may still be on your criminal history.
+- Charges that were withdrawn, dismissed or Nol-prossed in PA: Charges that were brought that did not result in a conviction may still be on your criminal history record information report.
 These may be eligible for expungement.

 - Charges that have been pardoned in PA: If you have received a Pardon from the Governor of Pennsylvania, the charges become expungeable.